timoklimmer/run-r-on-amls/README.md

 # Run R scoring scripts on Azure Machine Learning Services

+**UPDATE: The official AzureML SDK for R is in public preview now.
+See [here](https://github.com/Azure/azureml-sdk-for-r) for more details.**

 This sample shows how to operationalize R models in Azure Machine Learning Services (AMLS).

 1. If not done yet, you have to setup/configure Azure Machine Learning Services first.
 See [here](https://github.com/timoklimmer/setup-machine-for-amls/blob/master/How%20To%20Setup%20Your%20Machine%20for%20Azure%20Machine%20Learning%20Services.ipynb) for details.